-- CompassionPatient Safety
+CompassionPatient Safety

-- Patient ExperienceEnvironmental
+Patient ExperienceEnvironmental

-- Environmental

-The week was an important opportunity to recognise the excellent work being carried out by all the clinical and nonclinical staff who went the extra mile in delivering high standards of compassionate and personalised care, recognising the contribution they made to improving the lives of our patients.
+The week was an important opportunity to recognise the excellent work being carried out by all the clinical and non-clinical staff who went the extra mile in delivering high standards of compassionate and personalised care, recognising the contribution they made to improving the lives of our patients.
 Positive patient and consultant quotes were shared with the teams on a daily basis.

-All elective surgery at the Department of Gynaecological Oncology ceased at The Royal Free London Hospital on 23rd March 2020, due to the pandemic.
+Oncology ceased at The Royal Free London Hospital on 23rd March 2020, due to the pandemic.
 As a result of your help and efficiency, we were able to transfer our service completely to The London Clinic and commence a full operating schedule on Monday 30th March 2020.
 The administrative and practical issues were handled efficiently by Zivile.
 Thank you, as my team were delighted with the ward, nursing and theatre staff.